ruthtech/ruthlee/README.md

 ## Deployment
 To deploy this on a live system, copy all of the files to your server.

+To view this on a live system, go to https://ruthtech.github.io/ruthtech/

 ## Built With
 * [Visual Studio Code] https://code.visualstudio.com/docs/setup/setup-overview
 * [Visual Studio Code Extension "Open in Browser"]